shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Hold on, we can't start bedtime yet, we have to wait for Ersie."
 Mudrich took off the cuffs and hid them under her pillow.

-"Where is she?"
+"Did she say how long she’d be?"

-"At her workshop."
-Mudrich stashed the cuffs under her pillow.
-"She said she'd be right over.
+"Well, she said she'd be right over.
 Something about cleaning up a project or something."

 "I've heard that one before," Wryonin groaned.

 Ersie walked up to the door and listened in.
 She held up her hand to knock, but hesitated.
 She let her hand down.
 She peeked in through the window.
 Mudrich was not looking at the window, but Lemilay was.
 Ersie quickly ducked.

 "Did you see that?"
-Lemilay pointed.
+Lemilay’s ears perked.

 "No, what?"
 Wryonin looked at the window.